jonmccull/digital-garden/_notes/obviously-awesome.md

 permalink: /book/obviously-awesome/
 book-author: April Dunford
 image: /assets/books/obviously-awesome.webp
 excerpt: Obviously Awesome goes beyond teaching you what positioning is and why you should care.
 It gives you a step by step process that any startup can follow to position their product, service or company.
-This book will teach you how to find your product’s “secret sauce” and then sell that sauce to those who crave it.

 book-source: https://www.amazon.com/Obviously-Awesome-Product-Positioning-Customers-ebook/dp/B07PPW5V9C/ref=sr_1_1
 ---